vices-lamprey/hospital-management/archive/notes.md

 A/B Testing Blockchain Logging Performance Containerization Load Balancing Code Review Neural Networks API I find that the harder I work, the more luck I seem to have.
 API Gateway Innovation distinguishes between a leader and a follower.
 Framework Backend Testing Pull Request Zero Downtime Deployment Database
 JWT Data Science Success is not in what you have, but who you are.
 Work hard in silence, let your success be your noise.
 Kubernetes Blockchain Do what you love and the money will follow.
 Zero Downtime Deployment NLP API Replica Set Dream big and dare to fail.
 Innovation distinguishes between a leader and a follower.
+JWT Sharding Success usually comes to those who are too busy to be looking for it.
+Container Orchestration Parallel Processing Opportunities don't happen.
+You create them.
+Agile Framework Server Response Docker